voltrue2/gracelog/README.md

-	"useTimestamp": <bool> // if given true, the logging time will be in Unix timestamp instead of the server time "bufferSize": <int> // log data buffer size in memory (bytes), "bufferFlushInterval": <int> // log data buffer auto flush interval in milliseconds, "file": "<log directory path> or false"
+	"useTimestamp": <bool> // if given true, the logging time will be in Unix timestamp instead of the server time "bufferSize": <int> // log data buffer size in memory (bytes), "bufferFlushInterval": <int> // log data buffer auto flush interval in milliseconds, "oneFile": <boolean> // if true, file logging will be combined to one file for all logging levels. default is false "file": "<log directory path> or false"
 	"console": true or false,
 	"remote": <object> or null/false,